berdanyolcu/LondonSubregionDataAnalysis/README.md

 Clone the repository and run the R Markdown file to replicate the analysis.
 Ensure all necessary libraries are installed.

-bash
-Kodu kopyala
 git clone https://github.com/yourusername/LondonSubregionDataAnalysis.git

 Open the LondonSubregionDataAnalysis.Rmd file in RStudio and knit the document to generate the analysis report.

 Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-License

-This project is licensed under the MIT License.